jitsi/jitsi-meet/doc/API.md

 JitsiMeetJS.setLogLevel(JitsiMeetJS.logLevels.ERROR);
 ```

+* ```JitsiMeetJS.createLocalTracks(options)``` - Creates the media tracks and returns them trough ```Promise``` object.
+    - options - JS object with configuration options for the local media tracks.
+You can change the following properties there:
+        1. devices - array with the devices - "video" and "audio" that will be passed to GUM.
+If that property is not set GUM will try to get all available devices.
+        2. resolution - the prefered resolution for the local video.
+        3. cameraDeviceId - the deviceID for the video device that is going to be used
+        4. micDeviceId - the deviceID for the audio device that is going to be used

+* ```JitsiMeetJS.enumerateDevices(callback)``` - returns list of the available devices as a parameter to the callback function.
+Every device is a object with the following format:
+    - label - the name of the device
+    - kind - "audioinput" or "videoinput"
+    - deviceId - the id of the device.

+* ```JitsiMeetJS.isDeviceListAvailable()```- returns true if retrieving the device list is support and false - otherwise.

 * ```JitsiMeetJS.events``` - JS object that contains all events used by the API.
 You will need that JS object when you try to subscribe for connection or conference events.
     We have two event types - connection and conference.
 You can access the events with the following code ```JitsiMeetJS.events.<event_type>.<event_name>```.
     For example if you want to use the conference event that is fired when somebody leave conference you can use the following code - ```JitsiMeetJS.events.conference.USER_LEFT```.